-Runners may have one drop bag, which we will have available to them at each aid station (not at CP3.5).
-Drop bags must weigh 20kg or less but can be any size.
+Runners may have one drop bag, which we will have available to them at each aid station (not at CP4).
+Drop bags must weigh 20kg or less AND be less than 120 litres in size.
 Bags will be weighed at registration and will be refused if they are over the weight limit.

 The course is not marked with the traditional Centurion markings.
 Instead runners should ensure they have access to the GPX files at all times - available at the foot of this page.
 Each section of the race takes place entirely on one of 5 way-marked trails.
 In order they are the North Downs Way, Vanguard Way, South Downs Way, Wayfarers Walk, St. Swithuns Way and finally back onto the North Downs Way to the finish.
 The markings for each trail differ and runners should familiarise themselves with them.
 Examples are shown below.
 All of the aid stations are directly on the race course, there are no diversions to them.

 Please see the Course Notes Page here for further details.